FA21-CSCE431/project-final-code-nick-network/README.md

 Connect Github to Heroku

 Deploy Application

+Any deploy to test-application (by pushing code to the development branch) and this will automatically be checked by CI/CD and deployed

+ ## Objective:

 This website was created for an academic project that provided an organization with a place to communicate.
 It was made by a 6 member group taking a software engineering class.